bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/lightning-privacy.md

 No, no, no, fine.
 So one thing we're seeing a little bit already, at least my understanding is that some of the hubs are already limiting channels to have a minimum size so that some users just cannot open channels to hubs because they don't want to tie up that much funds.
-And what we see is that People sort of get a multi-level hierarchy now, where there's a medium tier of hubs that connect to the actual hubs, so to speak.
+And what we see is that people sort of get a multi-level hierarchy now, where there's a medium tier of hubs that connect to the actual hubs, so to speak.
-And now they sort of guarantee that the traffic there, their routing is good.
+And now they sort of guarantee that the traffic their routing is good.
-But these sub networks, I think, that are created that way, they may well just, If they become important enough, take the role of an actual hub or route around the actual hubs if there's some deficiencies there.
+But these sub networks, I think, that are created that way.
+If they become important enough, take the role of an actual hub or route around the actual hubs if there's some deficiencies there.
 And so inherently it is a scale-free network that is self-healing if there's any shenanigans.
-And if we look around how sentiment can be driven by narratives, I think Also that hubs that, for example, obviously get sponsored in order to sell information and things like that would just not get routed through.
+And if we look around how sentiment can be driven by narratives, I think also that hubs that, for example, obviously get sponsored in order to sell information and things like that would just not get routed through.
-And maybe to a degree, lightning could be self-mending.
+And maybe to a degree, Lightning could be self-mending.

 Speaker 0: 00:52:48